Arlington Heights church's expansion plans endanger 125-year-old tree

 ARLINGTON HEIGHTS, Ill.
-(WLS) --Saint Edna Catholic Church in west suburban Arlington Heights has announced expansion plans that endanger a very old tree.
+(WLS) --Saint Edna Catholic Church in northwest suburban Arlington Heights has announced expansion plans that endanger a very old tree.

 The parish will add a building and more parking in order to expand programs at the church.